ezakhar/help/en/tariffs/Coach.md

 ### Terms of subscription

-* 1.When enabling the "Coach" tariff you need to select the calculation period \(month or year\) and pay the invoice for the selected period.
+* 1.In order to use the “Coach” tariff, the user needs to select the subscription fee calculation period \(month or year\) and pay the subscription fee for the selected period.
 Therewith, the period of validity of the “Coach” tariff is:

   * 1.1.In case of subscription to the tariff **before the 15th day of the month** - 1 month from the date of the subscription,
   * 1.2.In case of subscription to the tariff** after the 15th day of the month** - until the last day of the month following the month of the subscription.

 * 2.The calculation of the license fee according to the "Coach" tariff is performed on a daily basis and is reflected in the forming invoice.
-The amount of charges can be controlled in user's Account, in the “Settings” section - "Tariffs and invoices” - "Forming" invoice.
+The user can control the amount of charges in his Account, in the “Settings” section - "Tariffs and invoices” - "Forming" invoice.

-* 3.An invoice is issued at the end of the period of validity of the “Coach” tariff.
+* 3.The user receives an invoice at the end of the period of validity of the “Coach” tariff.
 In order to extend the validity period of the tariff, **the invoice must be paid within 7 days**.

   * 3.1 If the invoiced amount is zero, i.е. there are no additional charges for the previous period, the tariff is automatically prolonged until the end of the current month.
   * 3.2 If the invoiced amount is not zero, i.e. there are additional charges for the previous period, then it is needed to pay the invoice in order to prolong the tariff’s period of validity.

 * 4.If the invoice issued in accordance with clause 3 is not paid within 7 days:

-  * The “Coach” tariff is to be disabled for the Licensee.
-All “Premium” tariffs purchased by the Licensee for the athletes are to be disabled too.
+  * The “Coach” tariff is to be disabled for the user.
+All “Premium” tariffs purchased by the user for the athletes are to be disabled too.
 The coach's connection with the athletes remains enabled for another 30 days.
   * A new invoice is to be issued for those 7 days that have passed since the day of the invoice issue.

 * **5.In case of re-subscription to the “Coach” tariff which was disabled for non-payment in accordance with clause 4, it is necessary to pay the debts on the previously issued invoices and subscribe again to the "Coach" tariff by paying the subscription fee for the selected period \(1 month or 1 year\).**